 Appropriate raised planter containers including, but not limited to, redwood, precast or plastic inserts to be reviewed on a case-by-case basis.
 Manufacturer’s specifications are required.

-Any raised wall or other similar features are not to exceed the perimeter wall height and are to be setback eighteen (18) inches minimum from any adjacent dwelling wall.
+Raised wall or other similar features are to be setback eighteen (18) inches minimum from any adjacent dwelling wall.

-g.
 All proposed features, equipment, garden art, trellises, or other structures installed adjacent to any tubular steel/aluminum rear perimeter or side yard fencing visible from view shall be subject to DRC review and approval.
 Such features should be setback two (2) feet minimum from the fence and be adequately screened with plant material from off-site views.
 Provide a photo or specification sheet for all proposed features with dimensions.

 3. Patio Structures/Gazebos:

 a.
 Patio structures are only permitted where the depth of the rear yard is twenty (20) feet or greater as measured from the property line to the Dwelling.
-The structures may be freestanding or attached to the Dwelling and shall be designed to reinforce the existing
+The structures may be freestanding or attached to the Dwelling and shall be designed to reinforce the existing architectural style.

-47

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-architectural style.
 Materials, finishes, colors, and design detail shall be consistent with the existing architecture.
 Structures shall comply with all governing agency ordinances and requirements.

 b.
 Flat-roofed structures shall be open wood beam (or material which simulates the appearance of wood) or wrought iron and shall not exceed eleven (11) feet in height measured from original pad grade to the top of the upper-most construction member.
 The roof must be fifty percent (50%) open.
 Elaborate ornamentation is not permitted.